 Trauma - Neuroanesthesia and Critical Care (SMH)

-St. Michael's Hospital is a Level 1 Trauma Centre serving downtown Toronto and central Ontario, and a major referral center for neurological and neurosurgical diseases in the province with over 1000 admissions per year that included acute traumatic brain and spinal cord injury, multi-system trauma, stroke and subarachnoid hemorrhage.
+St. Michael's Hospital is a Level 1 Trauma Centre serving downtown Toronto and central Ontario and a major referral centre for neurological and neurosurgical diseases in the province, with over 1000 admissions per year that included acute traumatic brain and spinal cord injury, multi-system trauma, stroke, and subarachnoid hemorrhage.

 Clinical Curriculum

-Fellows gain experience both in anesthetic management of wide spectrum of neurosurgical procedures consisting of neuro-oncological surgery (trans-sphenoidal pituitary surgery, awake craniotomy, malignant brain tumor), major spine surgery, cerebrovascular surgery (AVMs, aneurysms), and interventional neuroradiology (endovascular aneurysm repair, embolization, mechanical thrombectomy, carotid revascularization, kyphoplasty).
-In addition, fellows have a rotation in Trauma-Neuro Intensive Care Unit, a 19-bed closed unit for trauma and neurosurgical patients.
+Fellows gain experience in anesthetic management of a wide spectrum of neurosurgical procedures consisting of neuro-oncological surgery (trans-sphenoidal pituitary surgery, awake craniotomy, malignant brain tumour), major spine surgery, cerebrovascular surgery (AVMs, aneurysms), and interventional neuroradiology (endovascular aneurysm repair, embolization, mechanical thrombectomy, carotid revascularization, kyphoplasty).
+In addition, fellows have a rotation in the Trauma-Neuro Intensive Care Unit, a 19-bed closed unit for trauma and neurosurgical patients.

-In addition, experience in multimodal neuromonitoring (EEG, TCD, intraoperative neuoromonitoring, PbtO2 monitoring, ICP monitoring) in the perioperative and critical care setting will be a part of the clinical learning.
+In addition, experience in multimodal neuromonitoring (EEG, TCD, intraoperative neuoromonitoring, PbtO2 monitoring, and ICP monitoring) in the perioperative and critical care settings will be a part of the clinical learning.

 Call Duties